Last updated

 3. Selection process

-Choosing the right CRM vendor involves thorough research.
-Start by reading reviews and testimonials from other graphic designers.
-Attend webinars or request demos to understand how the CRM works in real-world scenarios.
-Evaluate the vendor's customer support and training resources, as these can be crucial during the onboarding process.
-Ensure the vendor has a solid reputation and a track record of reliability.
+Choosing the right CRM vendor involves thorough research specific to agencies your size.
+Start by reading reviews from other mid-sized graphic design agencies.
+Attend webinars or request demos to understand how the CRM works with teams of 20-50 people.
+Evaluate the vendor's customer support and training resources, as these become crucial when onboarding larger teams.

 4. Get a demo

-Trial periods are invaluable when selecting a CRM.
-Sign up for free trials to test different platforms, focusing on usability and how well they integrate with your existing tools.
-Compare features side-by-side, paying attention to ease of use, customization options, and customer support.
-Gather feedback from your team to ensure the CRM meets everyone's needs.
-Get started by booking a demo with folk to see how it can streamline your client management and project coordination.
+Trial periods are invaluable when selecting a CRM for your 20-50 person team.
+Sign up for free trials to test different platforms, focusing on usability and integration capabilities at your scale.
+Compare features side-by-side, paying attention to collaboration tools and team coordination features.
+Gather feedback from multiple team members to ensure the CRM meets everyone's needs.
+Get started by booking a demo with folk to see how it can streamline client management and project coordination for mid-sized agencies like yours.

 3 tips for implementing a CRM